LucaRepe/LucaRepe/README.md

 - Hi, I’m @LucaRepe
-- Computer Engineering graduate at Università degli Studi di Genova
+- Computer Engineering graduate at University of Genoa
-- Currently working at RINA Consulting
+- Currently working as a Cyber Security Engineer at RINA Consulting
-- How to reach me: lukarepe@live.it
+- You can reach me at lukarepe@live.it

 <!---
 LucaRepe/LucaRepe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.